jimboca/udi-poly-camect/README.md

   - Enabled: [Coming soon](https://github.com/jimboca/udi-poly-Camect/issues/1)
   - Alerting: [Coming soon](https://github.com/jimboca/udi-poly-Camect/issues/2)

+Note that Alerting is updated immediatly from the Camect API when it is changed, however Enabled and Streaming are not so they are updated on every short poll.
+Hopefully Camect will add callbacks for these funcitons in the future.

 ![A Camera Node](pics/OutFrontDoor.png)

 ### Detected Object

 The Camera nodes all have a child node for major type of object that can be detect; animal, human, insect, vehicle.
-Each of those contain the object type by Camect.
+Each of those contain the detailed object type by Camect.
-When the object is detected the status for that objec is set to True and a DON is sent.
+When the object is detected the status for that object is set to True and a DON is sent to the ndoe.
 The status remains True until a different type of detection event is sent by Camect.

 - The Status Shows:
   - Detected: True when object has been detected